AzamRabiee/Persian_G2P/README.md

 Thanks to the useful repositories that are helpful in surviving Persian language and making this repo:
 - [Tihu dictionary](https://github.com/tihu-nlp/tihudict) is a Persian pronunciation dictionary, useful for g2p mapping.
 However, it does not contain all the words.
-Thus, in this repo a sequence-to-sequence network is trained on the tihu dictionary to handle OOVs.
+Thus, in this repo a sequence-to-sequence network with cross-entropy loss is trained on the tihu dictionary to handle OOVs.
 -  [hazm](https://github.com/sobhe/hazm) is used for the Persian text pre-processing and normalization.
 It was helpful in Word tokenizing and text cleaning, e.g. replacing ي and ك with ی and ک , respectively.
 -  [num2fawords](https://github.com/5j9/num2fawords) package converts numbers to Persian words,